-I recently graduated with a bachelor's degree in business informatics at the University of applied Sciences Bremerhaven and now I'm working as a quality manager in the section of software development at CONTACT Software GmbH.
+I recently graduated with a bachelor's degree in business informatics at the University of applied Sciences Bremerhaven and now I'm working as software engineer in the section of software development at CONTACT Software GmbH.
 During my study, I have been working at the Alfred Wegener Institute Helmholtz centre for polar and marine research at the department Dynamics of Paleoclimate as a research assistant for more than two years.
 Until now Iam supporting the lab as guest.

 I have started a position as software engineer in the software development department at CONTACT Software.
 As part of the quality assurance team, I support the software development teams and processes of our company by providing tools and methods for CI/CD, DevOps, managing Kubernetes cluster and much more.

 During my work at the Alfred-Wegener-Institute I analyze data from different climate models like the AWI-ESM and from the CMIP6 series.